 Scientifically controlled research studies involving people.
 Such studies are used to determine the effectiveness of a new treatment or pharmaceutical, or to compare standard medications or procedures with others that may be equal or better.

-Portion of covered health care costs for which the covered person has a financial responsibility, usually according to a fixed percentage.
+Portion of covered health care costs for which the covered person has financial responsibility, usually according to a fixed percentage.
 Often coinsurance applies after meeting a deductible requirement.

 Coordination of Benefits